-Speeding along the open road atop a Harley Davidson motorbike is a man.
+Speeding along the open road atop a Harley-Davidson motorcycle is a man.
 He is stony-faced and wears a pair of rectangular black shades.
-The chug-a-chug-a-chug and twang of an Angelo Badalamenti guitar instrumental – appropriately named "Americana" – soundtracks the scene.
+The chug-a-chug-a-chug and twang of an Angelo Badalamenti guitar instrumental—appropriately named "Americana"—soundtracks the scene.
 Heeee-yaww!
 This is him, baby.
-The corniest motherfucker to have ever ripped up the tarmac.
+The corniest motherfucker to have ever ripped up the road.
 Off he goes, bailing on responsibility, as he will do numerous times in the show.

 A sopping blanket.
 An emo baby.
-A self-centred, destructive, whinging little swine.
+A self-centered, destructive, whinging little swine.
 Hurley is without a doubt the worst character in David Lynch's great masterpiece.
 Arguably more hateable than drug trafficker and domestic abuser Leo Johnson.
-More detestable than BOB, an entity of pure evil from an alternative reality who possesses humans, killing in their host bodies – also sometimes moonlights as an owl.
+More detestable than BOB, an entity of pure evil from an alternative reality who possesses humans, killing in their host bodies—also sometimes moonlights as an owl.
 I don't think there's been a bigger plonker on TV since Hurley.
-He is the ultimate Sad Lad parody, and a disgrace to emotional men everywhere.
+He is the ultimate Sad Lad parody and a disgrace to emotional men everywhere.

 But who is he, really?
 This neutered 16-year-old James Dean pastiche is every brooding schoolboy who told you he'd die for you then had a change of heart four weeks later after falling for a plain Sally in your class.
 As far as he's concerned, this whole show is about his irritating personal journey for love and understanding.

 Everything we need to know about him can be found in the pilot episode.